The Japanese House

-Amber Mary Bain (born 13 July 1995), known professionally as The Japanese House, is an English indie pop musician from Buckinghamshire.
+Amber Mary Bain (born 13 July 1995), known professionally as the Japanese House, is an English indie pop musician from Buckinghamshire.
 Bain contributes vocals and plays guitar, synthesizer and keyboard for her music.
-As a teenager, Bain decided to pursue a career in music, having been taught music by her father during childhood.
-She began writing music under the moniker the Japanese House in 2012, after being introduced to Matty Healy of the 1975, who offered to help produce her music under the label Dirty Hit.
-She first rose to prominence after the release of her first single, "Still", which was a critical success and premiered on BBC Radio 1 presented by Zane Lowe.
+Bain decided to pursue a career in music as a teenager.
+She began writing music under the moniker The Japanese House in 2012, after being introduced to Matty Healy of the 1975, who offered to help produce her music under the label Dirty Hit.
+She first rose to prominence after the release of her first single, "Still", which was a critical success and premiered on BBC Radio 1.

-Bain's androgynous vocals, heavy use of production, and elusive media presence fuelled fan speculation about her gender and identity after her first few singles were released.
-In 2015, Bain released her debut EP Pools to Bathe In and the follow-up EP Clean.
-These first two EPs were rooted in indie pop and synth-pop, and included experimentation with genres such as dream pop, folktronica, and electropop.
+Bain's androgynous vocals, heavy use of production, and elusive media presence fueled fan speculation about her gender and identity after her first few singles were released.
+In 2015, Bain released her debut EP Pools to Bathe In and the follow-up Clean.
+These first two EPs were rooted in indie pop and synth-pop but included experimentation with genres such as dream pop, folktronica and electropop.
 She toured with Dirty Hit labelmates the 1975 and Wolf Alice in 2015 and 2016 before headlining tours of her own.

-Her third EP, Swim Against the Tide (2016) was influenced by 80s synthpop and technopop.
-Her fourth EP, Saw You in a Dream (2017) saw her continued experimentation with different genres of electronica and rock.
+Her third EP, Swim Against the Tide (2016), was influenced by 1980s synth-pop.
+Her fourth EP, Saw You in a Dream (2017), saw her continued experimentation with different genres of electronica and rock.
 Bain co-produced her first full-length album Good at Falling (2019) with George Daniel and American record producer BJ Burton.
 Her fifth EP, The LA Sessions (2019), featured live recordings of reimagined tracks from Good at Falling and Saw You in a Dream.
+In 2023, she released her second album, In the End It Always Does.

 Early life

-Bain is from Buckinghamshire, England.
-As a child she was taught music by her father, who was also a musician.
-She continued practising and recording music throughout her childhood.
-She began recording music at the age of eleven, when she visited her father's house.
-As a teenager Bain decided to pursue a career in music rather than going to university, a decision which her father supported as he felt she had "a clear opportunity".
+Bain was born in Watford and lived in Harrow, Hemel Hempstead, Buckinghamshire, and Hertfordshire throughout her childhood.
+As a child, she was taught music by her father, who was also a musician.
+She continued practicing and recording music throughout her childhood.
+She began recording music at the age of 11, when she visited her father's house.
+As a teenager, Bain pursued a career in music rather than going to university, a decision which her father supported as he felt she had "a clear opportunity".